antoinecarme/pyaf/README.md

 A specific notebook describing the use of exogenous data is [available here](https://github.com/antoinecarme/pyaf/blob/master/docs/PyAF_Exogenous.ipynb)

-A notebook describing an example of hierarchical forecasting models is [available here](https://github.com/antoinecarme/pyaf/blob/master/docs/PyAF_Hierarchical_FrenchWineExportation.ipynb)
+Notebooks describing an example of hierarchical forecasting models are available for [Signal Hierarchies](https://github.com/antoinecarme/pyaf/blob/master/docs/PyAF_Hierarchical_FrenchWineExportation.ipynb) and for [Grouped Signals](https://github.com/antoinecarme/pyaf/blob/master/docs/PyAF_GroupedSignals_FrenchWineExportation.ipynb)

 The python code is not yet fully documented.
 This is a top priority (TODO).